-**Spoiler warning for Thor 1-3, Avengers and Infinity War**
+**Spoiler warning for Thor 1-3, Marvel’s The Avengers, Infinity War, and Endgame**

 Loki, God of Mischief, is one of the most beloved villains in the Marvel Cinematic Universe.
 As an ambivalent character who goes after his own benefit and likes to change alliances like his underwear, he draws the audience in – with no intention to ever let them go.
 The trailer for his own series Loki, release planned for May 2021, inspired me to analyse what makes his personality so enticing and to finally give him the attention the antagonist has been (fake) dying for since forever.

 Funnily, my own obsession with the character of Loki, Prince of Asgard and brother to everybody’s-darling Thor started when I heard rumors’ about Disney planning to dedicate a whole series to him back in November 2018.
 Up until then, I had not watched even one Avenger movie, not to mention the Thor trilogy.
 But somehow, I had seen bits and pieces of Tom Hiddleston as Loki before and I knew from Norse mythology that Loki is not just good or evil, but a rather complex figure.
 Apparently, those two components were enough to lure me into the Marvel Cinematic Universe.

 Two years later I am still fascinated with Loki.
 On December 11th, 2020, Marvel released several trailers for their upcoming projects and just like millions of fans, I am more than elated to finally be granted a first look into the series.
 But the question is; why do we care so much?
 Amazingly, the number of views of Loki on YouTube seems to outrun even the popular Avenger pairings WandaVision and The Falcon and the Winter Soldier, which were uploaded at the same time.
 So, I must ask again: Why do we care so much about Loki?

 Recap: Loki’s Character Arc